 The worst-case scenario would still have been a Mao victory, with all the murder that followed, but without the loss of U.S. lives and treasure.
 I think all of these outcomes are better than what happened in our history.

 What if Japan had been able to retain Korea as a colony, because the U.S. didn’t intervene in Asia?
 That would have been worse for the people who now live in South Korea, but better for those who live in North Korea.
 In the long run, Japan probably would have relinquished Korea, as happened with all other empires and their colonies.
 I think a few decades as a Japanese colony would have been better than nearly one hundred years of communist rule in North Korea.

 In our world, Japan became a democracy after the U.S. defeated them.
 But Japan already had elements of a democracy before the war, and maintained many democratic institutions during the war, even though the military dominated.
 A Japan ruled by the military was a bad thing, but so was destroying every Japanese city, and the thousands of U.S. deaths that happened in our world.
-It isn’t clear that adjusting the nature of the Japanese government, a decade or two earlier than happened because of the war, was worth that price.
+It isn’t clear that adjusting the nature of the Japanese government, a decade or two earlier, was worth that price.

 All in all, it’s hard to see how things could have gone much worse or much better in the Pacific, except for one consideration…

 No Americans would have died at Pearl Harbor or on remote island beaches if voluntary funding of the government had compelled FDR to remain neutral.
 Plus, all that money, weapons, and soldiers would have then been available for potential use in Europe.
 So…

 Voluntary funding would have constrained FDR in Europe just like it did in the Pacific.
 Every move he made to aid the British, or harm Hitler, would have been punished by neutral Americans withdrawing funding.